 Doing so means that the coffee is always good from the Nespresso Vertuo Plus:

 It is incredibly consistent, it always has a full body, good taste, and an excellent crema.
-You can stand and make coffee using the VertuoPlus all day and each will be as good as the last.
+We made 5 or 6 in a row at times and they’ll came out exactly the same.
+No mean feat.

 Each capsule has a barcode around the edge.
 This instructs the machine to use the right amount of water and pressure for that specific coffee.
 So, the Vertuo Plus will always get the best out of each capsule which is very impressive.